The Girl on the Train (novel): Plot

 Rachel contacts Kamal, lying about her identity to get close to him and learn more about him.
 She makes a therapy appointment with him to see if he can help her recall the events that happened during her blackout that night.
-While Kamal suspects nothing, Rachel begins to gain insight into her life by speaking with him, inadvertently benefiting from the therapy.
+Rachel begins to gain insight into her life by speaking with him, inadvertently benefiting from the therapy.
 Her connections to Scott and Kamal, though built on lies, make her feel more important.
-She ends up not drinking for several days at a time but always relapses.
+She manages to not drink for days at a time, but always relapses.
 Meanwhile, she continues to call, visit, and harass Tom.
 Megan's body is found; she is revealed to have been pregnant, and her unborn child was fathered by neither Scott nor Kamal.
 As Scott discovers Rachel's lies and lashes out at her, her memories become clearer.
 Rachel remembers seeing Megan get into Tom's car.
 Anna discovers that Tom and Megan were having an affair.

-Rachel begins trusting her own memories more, and realises that many of the crazy things Tom told her she did while drunk never really happened.
-He had been gaslighting her for years, which made her question her sanity.
-Armed with this sad realisation, and the knowledge that he must have been the one who killed Megan, Rachel warns Anna.
-When Anna confronts him, Tom confesses to murdering Megan after she threatened to reveal that he had made her pregnant.
+Rachel begins trusting her own memories more, and realises that many of the incidents Tom said she caused while drunk never really happened.
+He had been gaslighting her for years, making her question her sanity.
+Armed with this realisation, and the suspicion that he might have killed Megan, Rachel warns Anna.
+When Anna confronts him, Tom confesses to murdering Megan after she threatened to reveal the affair.
 Anna is cowed, fearing for her daughter's safety.
 Tom tries to beat and intimidate Rachel into keeping silent, but she defies him and fights back.
-Knowing he is about to kill her, Rachel stabs Tom in the neck with a corkscrew; Anna helps Rachel make sure that he dies from the wound.
-When the police arrive, former adversaries Rachel and Anna support each other by co-ordinating their stories to explain their actions as self-defense.
-Finally free, Rachel decides to quit drinking and move on with her life.
+Rachel stabs Tom with a corkscrew; Anna helps Rachel make sure that he dies from the wound.
+When the police arrive, Rachel and Anna support each other by corroborating their stories to explain their actions as self-defence.
+After this, Rachel decides to quit drinking and move on with her life.